Statue of Liberty Express Tour

 What you'll do

 Join us for a time-efficient yet immersive visit to the Statue of Liberty to make the most of your time in NYC.
-Our priority ferry tickets and structured itinerary are the fastest way to visit Lady Liberty while making sure you don’t miss anything of this powerful symbol of freedom.
-And your entertaining guide wil ... read more
+Our reserved-time ferry tickets and structured itinerary are the fastest way to visit Lady Liberty while making sure you don’t miss anything of this powerful symbol of freedom.
+And your entertaining guid ... read more

 Your tour starts at Battery Park, where you’ll meet your guide at Castle Clinton.
 This is a landmark in its own right: Castle Clinton is a historic fort once considered as a possible site for the Statue of Liberty.